 Made on a company’s Business Interruption, Property, Event Cancellation or General Liability policy, “Act of God” insurance claims are being submitted in response to non-essential business closures or reduced business capacity due to the coronavirus pandemic and the business interruption it caused.

 While a “Pandemic Endorsement” does exist - and was successfully engaged by the NCAA and Wimbledon this year - it is not a common endorsement nor is it something small to mid-size businesses would have previously purchased due to its significant cost and lack of availability.
-Restaurants or bars that are functioning at reduced capacity and car dealerships or hair stylists that have shut their doors who don’t have such an endorsement, will have a difficult road claiming losses.
+Restaurants or bars that are functioning at reduced capacity and car dealerships or hair stylists that have shut their doors who don’t have such an endorsement will have difficulty claiming losses.

 Because each policy is different, businesses that are experiencing a loss or some type of interruption directly related to the coronavirus pandemic should: